How to Setup a Kubernetes Cluster with Minikube & Kubeadm

 Mac

-For Mac users, you’ll need to have Homebrew or MacPorts installed.
+Mac users will need to have Homebrew or MacPorts installed.

 If you are using Homebrew, run the following command: